 Don’t forget, this settlement will bring scammers out of the woodwork for another opportunity to scam.
 Be vigilant about answering unknown numbers, and never give sensitive information to someone over the phone that you didn’t call first.
 It’s FREE to file a claim, so hangup on anyone who might reach out and ask for payment to join the settlement.

-Check FTC.gov/WU for updates and answers to other questions.
+Check the FTC’s website for updates and answers to other questions.